Sarah Holland: Biography

 Holland was born in November 1961 at Folkestone, Kent, England.
-The daughter of Sheila Coates Holland (best-selling novelist Charlotte Lamb) and classical biographer, ex-Times journalist Richard Holland, she has four siblings, including poet and novelist Jane Holland.
+The daughter of Sheila Coates Holland (novelist Charlotte Lamb) and journalist Richard Holland, she has four siblings, including poet and novelist Jane Holland.

 Holland suffered epilepsy in her teens and had to leave Wanstead High School, London with a handful of O levels at sixteen.
 Subsequently, educated at home by her parents, she moved to the Isle of Man with them in 1978 and, in 1980, began training to write at her mother's side.

 Holland lives in Scotland and works in Edinburgh.

 Writing career

 Because of the speed of her writing and the success of her books, Holland was nicknamed Mouton Cadet, a wordplay on Lamb's Daughter, by publishing brothers Alan Boon and John Boon, who then ran Mills & Boon.
 This industry nickname was later reported in the non-fiction book The Merchants of Venus: Inside Harlequin and the Empire of Romance by Paul Grescoe (1998).
 Holland was living in San Angelo, Texas in April 2008 when the FLDS Mormon-splinter sect case shot to international prominence and, as a contributing journalist, wrote about it for the San Angelo Standard-Times sparking a news debate as well as giving interviews to Texan news agencies including San Angelo Live.
 In late 2008, Holland moved to London, England, where she worked as publication director for EMP Media's national celebrity magazine empire At Home Magazine for three years.
 In June 2011, she was appointed editor-in-chief of Victory House Publishing's La Creme Magazine.